gomorpheus/morpheus-docs/getting_started/ha/3node.rst

     [root@app-server-1 ~]# morpheus-ctl stop

-IMPORTANT: Permissions are as important as is content, so make sure to preserve directory contents to the shared volume.
+..
+IMPORTANT:: Permissions are as important as is content, so make sure to preserve directory contents to the shared volume.
 Subsequently you can start all Morpheus services on all three nodes and tail the Morpheus UI log file to inspect errors.